 Tips for creating a strong, easy-to-remember Master Password

-- Your account opens, and you’re asked to set up your recovery key again.
+If you have an account protected by a Master Password, you'll be asked to set up a recovery key again.
 Select Go to settings to generate a new key.
-Write down your new key.
-We recommend storing your key in a safe place with other important documents, like your passport.
+We recommend storing the PDF file offline in encrypted storage or a physical safe.
 We don't recommend storing your key on your device or anywhere online.

 Dashlane logs you out of all devices when you change your Master Password.
 You need to log in to each device with your new Master Password.
 We'll authenticate the device again by verifying your identity with an email verification code or 2FA token, depending on your existing security settings.